PAARKAVYB/Lab-3-Railway-Reservation/README.md

 4. E-Ticket passengers can receive everything from gate assignments to cancellation or delay through E-mail, text messages sent to their home or business computers or to their cell phones.
-5. Finally, using E-Ticket is a more environmental friendly approach.
+5. Finally, using E-Ticket is a more environmentally friendly approach.
 The main purpose of the online bus ticket system is to provide another way for transnational customers to buy their tickets.
 ## UML DIAGRAMS: